thruston/python-tabulate/README.md

     West    2200  2500  1990  2600

 Notice that parts of the headings may get lost in transposition.
+Notice also that you *need* a heading so some sort, otherwise `pivot wide` will mangle the first row of your data.
+So you might like to use `label` before `pivot`.

 ### wrap [n] | unwrap [n]